Chau-Nguyen-Developer/kaggle-exercise-random-forests/README.md

 ### Q: What is bootstrapping?
 1. Bootstrapping means randomly sampling with replacement from original data to create new datasets.
 "With replacement" means after picking a data point, we put it back into the dataset before picking the next one, giving old data point a second chance to be picked.
 This means some points will appear multiple times, and some points do not show up any time.

 2. Purpose? --> Create multiple training datasets, so each model sees a slightly different view of the data.

+### Q: I want to see the code.
+Please [click here](exercise-random-forests.ipynb) or check out the .ipynb file above.